— Manual Installation#

 1. Go to this website.

-2. Click the download button and follow the instructions.
+2. Click the Windows button

 ../../_images/windows-fully-manual-vsc-webpage.png